nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 There is not enough to train the network but it at least gives an good overview on how the data looks like.

+The code for how the data is created and preprocessed is in the files named create_data.py and data_preprocessing.py respectively.

 ### Models

 Several models are available in the models folder.
 The model called 2048 is generating traces with 2048 samples.
 However, this model was not investigated in detail or optimized which is reflected in the performance.